rblopes/generator-phaser-plus/README.md

 phaser-plus object <name>
 ```

 Creates game object classes.
-This generator will ask which Phaser game object class a new game object class should extend from.
+This generator will ask which Phaser game object class your want your new game object class to extend from.

 -   **Alias**: `o`.
 -   **Arguments**: